Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Finite Blocklength Regime

 It should be noted that careful consideration is required when specifying the blocklengths $N^{(l)}$ ($1 \leq l \leq m$) to ensure that the output blocks of all \emph{punctured} LDPC subcodes have the same length $N'$.
 The following remark clarifies this point. \begin{remark} For fixed values of $\Rs$, $\Rin$, and $\Rout'^{(l)}$ ($1\leq l\leq m$), we begin by choosing the value of $N'$, determining the length of the codewords transmitted over the channel ($nN'$).
 Next, we calculate $\ks\defeq nN'\cdot\Rs$ and $\kr\defeq nN'\cdot(\Rd-\Rs)$, where $\Rd\defeq\Rin\cdot\Rout^{\prime}$ and $\Rout'\defeq\frac{1}{m}\sum_{l=1}^{m}\Rout'^{(l)}$.
 As described in Section~\ref{subsec:Enc}, the length of the secret message block $\vms^{(l)}$ in the $l$-th subcode ($\defeq N^{(l)} - N'$) is calculated as Using $N^{(l)}\cdot\Rout^{(l)} = N'\cdot\Rout^{\prime(l)}$ and $\sum_{l=1}^{m}N^{(l)}\cdot\Rout^{(l)} = \ks+\kr$, the blocklength of the $l$-th \emph{unpunctured} subcode is given by for all $1\leq l\leq m$. \remarkend \end{remark}

 The multi-stage decoder shown in Fig.~\ref{Fig:decoder} facilitates the code \emph{design} process.
-However, the decoder itself comprises only two stages: a windowed BCJR decoder for the trellis code stage and a sum-product decoder for the overall LDPC code stage, encompassing all subcodes~\cite{1397934}.
-In the following, we construct the outer code stage (comprising $m$ separate LDPC subcodes) using a single LDPC code that encompasses all subcodes.
+In practical implementations, however, the decoder consists of only two stages: a windowed BCJR decoder for the inner-stage trellis code and a sum-product decoder for the overall outer-stage LDPC code that encompasses all subcodes.
+In the following, we construct the outer code stage (comprising $m$ LDPC subcodes) using a single LDPC code that includes all $m$ subcodes, as detailed in \cite{1397934}.